canonical/qwen-vl-snap/components/README.txt

+This is not a list of snap components.

-This directory contains the source files for some of the snap components.
-This list does not include components that are directly sourced into the snap from their upstreams.
+This directory includes source files for a subset of snap components.
+Components not present here are added directly into the snap from their upstream sources.